-This Hidden Cauliflower Macaroni and Cheese is a great way to sneak in a healthy vegetable and mask it with delicious creamy mac ‘n’ cheesy comfort food.
+Hidden Cauliflower Mac and Cheese is a great way to sneak in a healthy vegetable and mask it with delicious creamy mac 'n' cheesy comfort food.

-I got a head of cauliflower in my farm box (I hate it when they do that) and because I 1) don’t like wasting food and 2) will eat macaroni and cheese day and night, I decided to steam it, puree it with half and half, and sneak it into some mac n cheese.
+I got a head of cauliflower and decided to steam it, puree it with half and half, and sneak it into some mac n cheese.

-For this particular version, I used a combination of sharp cheddar and jalapeno jack because its what I happened to have in my frig, but any cheeses that melt nicely will do.
+You will still cook the pasta and then mix it into the cheese sauce.
+For my original version of this recipe, I used a combination of sharp cheddar and jalapeno jack because its what I happened to have in my frig, but any cheeses that melt nicely will do.
 Go ahead.
 Be creative.

 - 16 oz macaroni